Swing Out Sister: Filth and Dreams (1999)

-Filth and Dreams, their sixth album, proved yet again that Swing Out Sister were eager to reinvent themselves.
+Filth and Dreams, their sixth album, indicated that Swing Out Sister were eager to reinvent themselves again.
 The album was released in Japan in March 1999, and it remains the only album not released in any other country.
-This album featured stronger jazz leanings than some of their early pop-oriented albums, and is restrained in mood.
+This album featured stronger jazz leanings than some of their early pop-oriented albums, and it is restrained in mood.
 The track "Who's Been Sleeping" was promoted as a single and released with several remixes.
-For this record, SOS adapted to the growing popularity of hip-hop in the late '90s.
-"Who's Been Sleeping" kicks off the record with an aggressive beat and a few hip-hop flourishes (such as Drewery's counting and uttering "Yeah ..." in the background.)
+"Who's Been Sleeping" has an aggressive beat and a few hip-hop flourishes.
 The rest of the record incorporates such sounds a bit more subtly, through the soaring retro stylings of "Closer Than the Sun" and "When Morning Comes" to the excitable lounge of the title track to the mid-tempo trip-hop of "Invisible" and scratch-laced "Sugar Free."

-Traditional SOS sounds are challenged successfully with the darkly dreamy "If I Had the Heart" and "Make You Stay."
+Traditional Swing Out Sister sounds are challenged successfully with the darkly dreamy "If I Had the Heart" and "Make You Stay."
 Background noises, from telephone conversations to child's play, also enrich the record and give the listener much more to cue in on.
 Drewery strays out of the usual love lyrics and colours a portrait of a darker world (as the title indicates) by singing about more urban subjects such as drugs (the eerie "Happy When You're High") and prostitution ("When Morning Comes").

 Somewhere Deep in the Night (2001)

-A seventh album, Somewhere Deep in the Night, was recorded in France, and released in May 2001 in Japan (with subsequent release in Europe and U.S.).
+A seventh album, Somewhere Deep in the Night, was recorded in France, and it was released in May 2001 in Japan (with subsequent release in Europe and U.S.).
 It was dedicated to their friend Kazuhiko Yanagida.
 While it is quintessential Swing Out Sister, with lush, brassy, and stringy arrangements, the melodic tunes often feature melancholic, languid, or introspective atmospherics and are more sombre in tone.
-Many of the tracks are instrumental, or only feature vocal harmonies without lyrics.
+Many of the tracks are instrumental or only feature vocal harmonies without lyrics.
 One song even features a French spoken-word monologue.
-O'Duffy, who produced the album, also has co-writing credits on all the songs, and provided backing vocals along with Connell and Cansfield.
+O'Duffy, who produced the album, also has co-writing credits on all the songs and provided backing vocals along with Connell and Cansfield.

 Due to declining sales, their record label Universal dropped them from their contract in America.
 Consequently, they signed on with Shanachie Records.